Heights on square of modular curves: Curves, jacobians, their quotients and subvarieties

 (see for instance p.~117 of~\cite{Gr87} again).

 Abusing a bit notations, $C_\infty$ will sometimes be also denoted as~$C_{n,0}$, and similarly~$C_0$ might be written as~$C_{n,w_n e}$.
 We choose as a basis for~$\oplus_C \Z \cdot C$ the ordered set

-(that is, we list the vertices by running through each branch successively, and put the possible branches of length twice or thrice the normal length at the end).
-At bad places~$v$ the intersection matrix restricted to each submodule~$\oplus_{m=1}^{w_n e-1} \Z \cdot C_{n,m}$ (for some fixed branch of index~$n$) is then clearly~$(\log (\# k(v)) \cdot {\cal M}_0 $, where
+(that is, we enumerate the vertices by running through each branch successively, and put the possible branches of length twice or thrice the generic length at the end).
+At bad places~$v$ the intersection matrix restricted to each submodule~$\oplus_{m=1}^{w_n e-1} \Z \cdot C_{n,m}$ (for some fixed branch of index~$n$) is then~$(\log (\# k(v)) \cdot {\cal M}_0 $, where

 whose only dependence on~$n$ is that its type is $(w_n e -1)\times (w_n e -1)$.
 That matrix has determinant $(-1)^{w_n e -1} w_n e$.
 Define the row vectors: